-Our standard warranty term for most of our products from the date of delivery is typically three years.
+Effective December 1, 2017, the Keysight warranty on products sold through direct sales channel is primarily one year.
+Warranties for products sold through distribution channels continue to be primarily three years.
 We accrue for standard warranty costs based on historical trends in warranty charges.
 The accrual is reviewed regularly and periodically adjusted to reflect changes in warranty cost estimates.
 Estimated warranty charges are recorded within cost of products at the time related product revenue is recognized.